How to Install & Use Mouse Toggle for Android TV

 To start, click on the Open System Settings button.

-If you’re OK with those permissions, click on the Continue button to go directly to the Accessibility settings menu.
+If you’re OK with those permissions, click the Continue button to go directly to the Accessibility settings menu.

-Unfortunately, I got an error message saying “You don’t have an app that can do this.”
+Unfortunately, I got an error message saying, “You don’t have an app that can do this.”

 If you get that error message, don’t worry.
-It’s pretty common and easy to work-around.
+It’s pretty common and easy to work around.

 Open the Settings menu using the gear icon in the upper right-hand corner of the screen.